W E K A

 Top-level commands

 The WEKA CLI is installed on each WEKA server and is available through the weka command.
-Running this command will display a list of all available top-level commands:
+Running this command displays a list of all top-level commands:

 $ weka -h